 - Invite the guest speaker at least one month in advance so the person will have time to prepare. - Find out speaker's topics and the amount of time needed for the presentation. - Ask the guest speaker for the title of his/her presentation. - Give the speaker some information about the audience (the number expected, background, ages and other facts that will help the person fit their remarks to the club members). - Give the speaker the date, time, place and location of the meeting.
 Also, provide the name of the individual who will meet and introduce the speaker as well as directions if needed. - Tell the speaker about the meeting room and available facilities. - At least one week before the meeting, talk with the speaker again to confirm plans for the presentation.
-Relay any additional information you may have and see if the speaker has any questions. - You, or an appointed club member or volunteer, should host the speaker before, during and after the meeting. - Typically the vice president introduces and thanks a guest speaker at your meeting.
-However, depending on the wishes of the club leader, or in the absence of the vice president, you may be asked to introduce and thank the guest speaker.
+Relay any additional information you may have and see if the speaker has any questions. - You, or an appointed club member or volunteer, should host the speaker before, during and after the meeting. - Either you, the club president or a club member should introduce the speaker for each meeting.
 Introduce the person in a simple, direct way and give information that will excite the audience about the talk.
-This same person, or someone else who has been assigned ahead of time, should be prepared to thank the speaker. - Before the meeting, prepare a thank you card to be given to the speaker when the speaker is finished his/her talk.
+This same person, or someone else who has been assigned ahead of time, should be prepared to thank the speaker.. - Before the meeting, prepare a thank you card to be given to the speaker when the speaker is finished his/her talk.